danbeaulieu/PushPlay/README.md

 - Finish up presence support
 - Use a database for message passing and state, besides the obvious benefits this will also help with scaling.
+- Clean up the code, lots can be refactored.

 ## Notes